usgpo/bulk-data/ECFR-XML-User-Guide.md

 This element denotes that the enclosed text is emphasized.

 ```
 <P>Identify the highest applicable rate range for the employee's grade after promotion based on consideration of any pay schedule that applied to the employee's position of record <em>before</em> promotion (after any geographic conversion).
-(Do not consider pay schedules that apply only to the employee's new position of record after… </P>
+(Do not consider pay schedules that apply only to the employee's new position of record afterâ€¦ </P>
 ```

 ## 3.39.
 EXAMPLE